klausbrunner/solarpositioning-rs/README.md

 Returned event timestamps are in the same timezone as the input `DateTime`, but can fall on the previous/next local calendar date when events occur near midnight (e.g., at timezone boundaries or for twilights).
+The UTC calculation day is chosen so that transit lands on the requested local date; sunrise/sunset may shift by ±1 day to keep the expected sunrise–transit–sunset order.

 For twilight, use `Horizon::CivilTwilight`, `Horizon::NauticalTwilight`, or `Horizon::AstronomicalTwilight`.